 - Douglas-Westwood investigated the anticipated demand for various vessel types associated with offshore wind development under multiple growth scenarios, projecting installed capacity and vessel requirements out to 2030.
 The final report assesses vessel needs under each scenario and the United States' ability to meet those needs.

 - GL Garrad Hassan America carried out a review of the current capability of U.S. ports to support offshore wind project development and assessed the challenges and opportunities related to upgrading this capability to support the targeted growth of as many as 54 gigawatts of offshore wind installed in U.S. waters by 2030.
-The final report includes case studies of six ports from different geographic regions and varied levels of interest and preparedness toward offshore wind, which yielded a set of best practices for U.S. ports looking to support the offshore wind market.
+The final port assessment report includes case studies of six ports from different geographic regions and varied levels of interest and preparedness toward offshore wind, which yielded a set of best practices for U.S. ports looking to support the offshore wind market.
 GL Garrad Hassan has also created a publicly available port evaluation tool which allows the user to identify ports that are well-suited to specific project needs.
 Port operators can also use this tool to identify areas in which additional investments are required at their facility to support offshore wind installation and maintenance.

 Manufacturing and Supply Chain Development

 - The Navigant Consortium, as part of a multi-year project, authored the U.S. Offshore Wind Market and Economic Analysis for the program.
 The offshore wind market assessment report and spreadsheet of supporting data provide stakeholders with a reliable and consistent data source.
 Currently in its third edition, previous year's reports are still available for download, including the 2012 edition that contains significant policy and economic analyses that are not featured in the newer editions.